jj-zhu/jj-zhu.github.io/index.md

 ### Research interests

-In general, I am interested in **optimization, machine learning, dynamical systems, decisions, and control**.
-My group focuses on the mathematical optimization, machine learning, dynamical systems modeling, and control / decision-making.
-On one hand, we are motivated by addressing the **lack of robustness and data distribution shift issues** in modern learning algorithms.
+My big goal is to use computational algorithms to change the world for the better.
+In general, I am interested in **optimization, machine learning, dynamical systems, decision-making, and control**.
+On one hand, I am motivated by addressing the **lack of robustness and data distribution shift issues** in modern learning algorithms.
 On the other hand, I am interested in interfacing dynamical systems and machine learning, aiming at building scalable computational algorithms for optimization and machine learning.
 Some example topics include

 + machine learning, robust learning under distribution shift
 + distributionally robust optimization, optimization under uncertainty